manojkumarsingh123/Devtinder/README.md

 This is dev tinder api project

-#1 order of writing route matters a lot
+# order of writing route matters a lot

+# One route can have multiple route handler

+# One route can have multiple route handler but accept only one response for single route